jnguyen1192/SIA/README.md

 # Plans to work for Nguyen
 Box as a spirit
     Define the shape
-    Only active for developer
+        Think if it will only appear on debug mode Only active for developer
     Specify how the colors will appear on
     Specify if a voice of the thinking will exist